 Strangely, most professionals, especially those working in high-pressure industries like IT, media and healthcare, believe that the more hours they spend at work, the more hard-working they are.
 Let’s get this straight.
 Your organization might value you but will have no respect for your time if you don’t take those breaks that are entitled to you.

 Make a strong resolve not to answer work-related emails after work.
 Each year, identify the days you want to be on leave and apply for them well in advance.
 Staying late might be a corporate reality but don’t make it a habit.
 Let it remain an exception.

 7. Make lists and refer to them closely

 Here’s a trick.
 Draw up a list of people close to you at work and in your family.
 Introspect on who makes you feel what in each situation and find the areas where you feel the need to have better emotional boundaries.
 Then, make a list of what boundaries you’d like to set with each of them.

 8. Ask for help, ask for space

 Yes, you can do both without feeling guilty.
 A lot of times people with poor emotional boundaries are too proud of themselves.
 It may seem like a contradiction but that’s what happens.
 A homemaker is so used to proving she is a superwoman that she will do everything at her house and burn herself out trying to be the perfect mother and wife.

 A professional might be so eager to please his or her boss that they would take on every responsibility even at the cost of their mental health.
 Don’t do it.
 When you’re struggling with unhealthy boundaries in relationships that others have established with you, ask for assistance when you need it.
 You are NOT a Marvel hero that needs to save the world.
-Request for help when you need it and say no when you need your space.
+Request for help when you need it and say “no” when you need your space.
 They will back off.